r3c/creep/README.md

 Overview
 --------

-Creep is an incremental deploy tool, allowing delta update from a Git repository or a regular directory into a FTP or SSH remote server.
-It allows deployment of any application where files needed on remote servers (e.g. production) match files in your repository, meaning it works well with pure front-end websites using HTML/CSS/JS or server technologies like PHP.
+Creep is an incremental deploy tool.
+It allows delta update from any Git repository or a regular directory to a FTP or SSH remote server.
+Its purpose is to deploy applications where files needed on remote servers (e.g. production) match local files, that is to say when "deployment" actually means "copy with some optional files preprocessing".
+For example it works best for HTML/CSS/JS websites or server technologies like PHP.

-Deployments are always incremental, meaning Creep keeps track of deployed files on all remote locations so that only changed files are send next time.
+Incremental deploymens means Creep keeps track of deployed files on all remote locations.
+Only modified files are transferred between two deployments.
 This tracking mechanism depends on the type of directory used, for exemple Creep uses revision hashes when deploying from a Git repository.